 Thinking about a job or career change?

-You may also talk with a career counselor.
-Schedule an appointment with our director of the Career Development Program, Ms. Jessica Harrington, through The Lighthouse’s appointment scheduler.
+You may also talk with a career coach.
+Schedule an appointment with Career Development in the Lighthouse at firstname.lastname@example.org.

 Thinking about applying to graduate school?

-A Career Development counselor can assist you with coordinating your application timeline, preparing to take entrance exams, filling out applications, critiquing your essays, and more.
-Schedule an appointment with our director of the Career Development Program, Ms. Jessica Harrington, through The Lighthouse’s appointment scheduler.
+A Career Development coach can assist you with coordinating your application timeline, preparing to take entrance exams, filling out applications, critiquing your essays, and more.
+Schedule an appointment with Career Development in the Lighthouse at email@example.com.

 Would you like to help out current VWU students?